vladh/hare-gl/README.md

 ## Usage

-To use the bindings, you're free to clone or copy this repository, or one of its sub-folders, into your project and adjust the `use` path accordingly.
+To use the bindings, copy the appropriate subdirectory from this repository into your project and adjust the `use` path accordingly.
+Alternatively, follow the instructions below about how to generate your own bindings, for example if you're using specific OpenGL extensions.

 There are two options for loading the OpenGL bindings.
 Firstly, you can use the built-in loader that comes with hare-gl.
 You can use this loader together with